 Our philosophy of prenatal care centers on an individualized one-on-one relationship with your doctor and the care and support of our nurse practitioners.

 Your physician will oversee the special considerations of your pregnancy personally at each visit.
-We make a special point to have the doctor that you’ve chosen, whenever possible, available for your delivery.
+We make a special point to have the doctor you’ve chosen, whenever possible, available for your delivery.
 Continuity of care throughout the pregnancy and with each subsequent pregnancy is as important to us as it is to you.
-Because of this, we encourage you to choose the physician you feel most comfortable with.
+Because of this, you should choose to see the physician you feel most comfortable with.

 Our goal is to promote a healthy pregnancy through education, early prenatal counseling, appropriate laboratory testing, proper diet and exercise.
 Since your unborn baby is entirely dependent on you, your health should be your most important consideration for the duration of the pregnancy.
-We encourage you take advantage of this exciting time in you and your new baby’s life to ask questions, read, and improve your lifestyle wherever possible.
+We encourage you to take advantage of this exciting time in your life to ask questions, read, and make any necessary changes to improve